Nettify Hotel Network Design — Wi-Fi Built for Hospitality

 | Vendor-neutral BoM | ✗ Locked to ISP's own hardware | Varies — often tied to preferred vendor | ✓ Independent spec — procure from any supplier |

-| Future service scalability | ✗ Sized for current bandwidth only | Partial — generic headroom | ✓ Sized for IPTV, casting, signage, IoT growth |
+| Future service scalability | ✗ Sized for current demand only | Partial — generic headroom | ✓ Sized for IPTV, casting, signage, IoT growth |

 | Written deliverable | Basic — line diagram at best | ✓ Technical documentation | ✓ Full SLD, AP plan, BoM, and design report |